 On the other hand, a causal pattern is a great choice for persuasive propositions that do NOT have complex solutions.
 A causal pattern allows the speaker to describe a problem in the introduction of the speech, then spend the bulk of her time describing the causes and effects of the problem.
 Policy changes, like the gun control issue, require the speakers to dedicate time to explaining the solution because multiple angles exist from which to tackle the struggle.
-Sometimes, however, the solution doesn’t need a drawn-out explanation – in these cases, a causal pattern may be a better choice.
+Sometimes however, the solution doesn’t need a drawn-out explanation – in these cases, a causal pattern may be a better choice.
 Imagine, for example, a persuasive pitch designed to convince listeners to stop buying bottled water.
 The solution is simple: drink tap water and carry a reusable bottle.
 Rather than expending energy describing where to buy a reusable bottle (unnecessary detail), a well-organized speaker will focus her efforts on describing the causes and effects of the problem of single-use disposable water bottles.
-By explaining how corporate influences maneuver us into purchasing those bottles, and how those bottles pile up in oceans and landfills, audiences will be moved to adopt the speaker’s view point (simple though it may be).
-Causal structures are especially well-suited to speeches advocating for the audience to change their beliefs or attitudes, rather than a more concrete action, and can provide new depth and perspective to issues that otherwise seem like “common sense.”
+By explaining how corporate influences maneuver us into purchasing those bottles, and how those bottles pile up in oceans and landfills, audiences will be moved to adopt the speaker’s view point.
+Causal structures are especially well-suited to speeches advocating for the audience to change their beliefs or attitudes, rather than a more concrete action.

 These considerations of organizational structure are always intended to provoke speakers into considering what will be most effective in convincing their audience to take action.
 Remember, persuasion is inherently about convincing the audience to change something about the way they act, behave, or think; you cannot assume that the tactic that made YOU change your mind is necessarily the same tactic that will make THEM change their minds.
 So, consider what beliefs your listeners might already hold that impact the topic at hand, as well as how current events might impact the room, and structure your presentation accordingly (and hey, give a holler if you need some assistance).